-Duterte's split with the US: Not so fast, says trade minister
+Philippines not really severing ties with US, Duterte says

 "America is very friendly and a very long (term) friend of Filipinos."

-Ian Duly, 34, said he had nothing against the US, but "it's about time for a change."
+Ian Duly, 34, said he had nothing against the United States, but "it's about time for a change."

 "I believe in Duterte," he added.
 "It's about standing up for your people."